dawierha/MedusaMirror/README.md

 | switch     m2 |   16       | White |

 ## TODO
+* Two callback functions
-* Handle when the mirror reachs end points
+* Handle what happens when the function reaches the endpoints
-* Add logic for the second motor
+* Set appropiate max angle on motors